MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/monitor-capacity-consumption.md

 *Eventstream per hour is charged if the eventstream isn't idle, that is, data is ingested for at least 2 hours.

 ## Storage billing
-Events retention in Fabric event streams is billed separately from your Fabric or Power BI premium capacity units.
+Events retention in Fabric eventstreams is billed separately from your Fabric or Power BI premium capacity units.

 * **OneLake Standard Storage** is standard storage that's used to persist and store all data.
 When you set the **retention setting** for more than 1 day (that is, 24 hours), you're charged as per OneLake Standard storage.
 See details of OneLake storage/month price on the [Microsoft Fabric pricing](https://azure.microsoft.com/pricing/details/microsoft-fabric/) page.